 Jokes aside you have a list of extremely hard hitters and survivable units but be careful on the low count of models in objective-based games.

 Critical hits can also really harm Ogors so avoid being too isolated and surrounded.
-Toughness 4 is just average so most units will hit you on a 4+, so also take that in consideration.
+Toughness 4 is just average so most units will hit you on a 4+, take this in consideration.

 The Gnoblars can be used to cover the extra points but also to booby trap objectives or simply help with numbers.

-The low movement can be compensated in the early turns with Rush or On the Mawpath.
+The low movement of main Ogors can be compensated in the early turns with Rush or On the Mawpath.